Telin Singapore

 Telin Singapore was incorporated on 6 December 2007 as a wholly owned subsidiary of Telkom Indonesia International.
 As a member of TELKOM Group, Telin's strategic focus is to provide Infocom and connectivity services from Indonesia and beyond.
-Telin was awarded a Facilities-Based Operator (FBO) License in May 2008 from Infocomm Development Authority of Singapore (iDA).
-Telin's Goal is to increase the operating reach and services footprint for TELKOM Group.
+Telin was awarded a Facilities-Based Operator (FBO) License in May 2008 from Infocomm Development Authority of Singapore.
+Telin's goal is to increase the operating reach and services footprint for TELKOM Group.

+In June 2015, Telin Singapore started construction of a US$115 million Telin-3 data centre in Jurong, Singapore.

 In 2018, Telin Singapore partnered with Campana Group to develop internet connectivity between Myanmar and Singapore.